douglasb78/MCFoodRegen/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+You can also download pre-compiled artifacts by [clicking here](https://github.com/SigmaRS/MCFoodRegen/releases).

 ### Prerequisites

 * JDK 1.8 or higher (which is not Java Runtime Environment).